MehediNoorNeo/Intelligent-Loan-Approval-System/README.md

 The scaler is fitted only on the training data and then used to transform the test data.

+---

-## Exploratory Data Analysis
+# 🔍 Exploratory Data Analysis

-The notebook performs several EDA steps, including:
+The project includes several EDA and model-evaluation visualizations:

 - Loan approval class distribution
 - Categorical feature analysis
 - Applicant and coapplicant income distributions
-- Outlier analysis using box plots
+- Outlier analysis
-- Credit score distribution by loan approval
+- Credit score distribution by approval status
-- Applicant income distribution by loan approval
+- Applicant income distribution by approval status
 - Correlation heatmap
-- Correlation of features with the target
+- Model confusion matrices

+## Target Distribution

-The target distribution after removing missing target values is:
+After removing rows with missing target values:

 | Loan Approval | Count |
 |---|---:|